 In addition, a whole device (whole disk) of a partition device that has been mounted or will possibly be mounted cannot be specified for monitoring.
 Allocate a partition dedicated to monitoring.
 (Allocate 10 MB or more to the monitoring partition).
 The partition must start with "/".

-- When the monitoring method is READ (VXVM) The fields are dim and not selectable. - When the monitoring method is other than the above When the monitoring method is other than the above: This must start with "/".
+• When the monitoring method is other than the above When the monitoring method is other than the above: This must start with "/".

 Monitor Target RAW Device Name (within 1,023 bytes)